infinum/frontend-handbook/React/Project structure.md

 ## Setting up theming and styles

-When creating styles for your core components, you will create `components` folder inside of styles folder.
-Styles folder will contain all core stylings and theme setup.
+When creating styles for your core components, you will create the `components` folder inside of the styles folder.
+The styles folder will contain all core stylings and the theme setup.

-Check out [styling guide(needs update)](styling-guide-section-link) for other styling related stuff.

 ```